lanl-ansi/GasModels.jl/docs/src/parser.md

 parse_separated_data
 ```

-The above function is used to parse the a Matgas file and a CSV containing nomination data for a single timestep.
+The above function is used to parse the a Matgas file and a CSV containing nomination and pricing data for a single timestep.
 This is useful when the scenario-specific data has been removed, but data for multiple timesteps is not available for running a transient gas flow.
-Only the Matgas file and the CSV file are passed into the function as strings: `data = parse_separated_data("m_path", "csv_path")`.
+Only the Matgas file and the CSV file are passed into the function as strings: `data = parse_separated_data("m_path.m", "csv_path.csv")`.
+Note that this function will _not_ work on CSVs with more than 1 timestep: use `parse_files` for those instead.